What Is Lateral Epicondylitis?

 Lateral epicondylitis, popularly called 'tennis elbow,' is a degenerative tendinopathy of the wrist extensors at their insertion on the lateral epicondyle of the humerus.
 It results from accumulated repetitive microtrauma, not from a single traumatic event.
 The main causes are repetitive movements of wrist extension and supination in manual workers (plumbers, painters, cooks, carpenters) and in sports (tennis, squash).
 Despite the name, fewer than 5% of cases occur in tennis players.

 The main symptom is pain at the lateral bony prominence of the elbow, which can radiate down the forearm.
-Pain is characteristically provoked by gripping objects (especially with the elbow extended), turning doorknobs, shaking hands in greeting, and typing or using a mouse.
-Grip weakness and difficulty holding heavy objects are frequent.
-Mild stiffness on waking is common.
-Symptoms develop gradually, without a clear traumatic episode.
+Pain is characteristically provoked by gripping objects (especially with the elbow extended), turning doorknobs, shaking hands, and typing or using a mouse.
+Grip weakness and difficulty holding heavy objects are common.
+Mild stiffness on waking is frequent.
+Symptoms develop gradually, without a clear traumatic event.

 Diagnosis is clinical in the vast majority of cases, based on a typical history and specific provocative tests.
 Cozen's test (resisted wrist extension with elbow extended), Mill's test (passive pronation and wrist flexion), and Maudsley's test (resisted middle-finger extension) reproduce pain with high accuracy.
 Ultrasound confirms the diagnosis by showing thickening, hypoechogenicity, and neovascularization in the ECRB tendon.

-Eccentric exercise of the wrist extensors is the treatment with the strongest evidence (level A), based on 3 sets of 15 repetitions twice a day for a minimum of 12 weeks.
+Eccentric exercise of the wrist extensors has the strongest evidence (level A): 3 sets of 15 repetitions twice a day for a minimum of 12 weeks.
 A forearm brace reduces tension at the epicondyle as complementary support.
-Topical NSAIDs relieve pain in the acute phase.
+Topical NSAIDs relieve acute-phase pain.
 Corticosteroid injection offers quick relief, but studies show worse long-term outcomes.
 Shockwave therapy is indicated for refractory cases beyond 6 months.

 Acupuncture inhibits local nociceptive transmission, reduces pro-inflammatory cytokines in peritendinous tissue, and improves local blood flow, favoring collagen regeneration.
 A Cochrane review confirms efficacy superior to placebo for short-term pain.
 Electroacupuncture at 2-4 Hz appears to have a more robust analgesic effect for this condition.
-Acupuncture is especially useful in the early phases, when pain prevents adequate performance of eccentric exercises.
+Acupuncture is especially useful in early phases, when pain prevents adequate eccentric exercise.

-A typical cycle for lateral epicondylitis consists of 6 to 10 sessions, performed 1-2 times a week.
+A typical cycle for lateral epicondylitis is 6 to 10 sessions, performed 1-2 times a week.
 Effects are maximized when combined with progressive eccentric exercises.
-The medical acupuncturist evaluates individual response — patients with more chronic conditions or with advanced tendinous degeneration may need longer cycles.
-In cases of good initial response, biweekly maintenance sessions help with progression of the exercise program.
+The medical acupuncturist evaluates individual response — patients with more chronic conditions or advanced tendon degeneration may need longer cycles.
+With a good initial response, biweekly maintenance sessions help advance the exercise program.

 Medical acupuncture is very safe for lateral epicondylitis.
-Local hematomas are the most frequent adverse effect, generally mild and self-limited.
+Local hematomas are the most common adverse effect, generally mild and self-limited.
 Contraindications include coagulation disorders, high-dose anticoagulation, and local infection.
-The physician evaluates beforehand the need to rule out diagnoses requiring specific treatment, such as radial tunnel syndrome (nerve compression) or cervical radiculopathy, before starting treatment.
+Before starting treatment, the physician rules out diagnoses requiring specific management, such as radial tunnel syndrome (nerve compression) or cervical radiculopathy.

-Yes, the combination is recommended and enhances results.
-Acupuncture facilitates progression of the eccentric exercise program by controlling pain in the early phases — this is its greatest clinical benefit.
-It can be associated with the forearm brace, topical NSAIDs, and ergonomic guidance about work or sport.
-The medical acupuncturist coordinates the therapeutic plan, ensuring that interventions are complementary and that load progression is safe.
+Yes — combination is recommended and improves results.
+Acupuncture facilitates progression of the eccentric exercise program by controlling pain in the early phases — its greatest clinical benefit.
+It can be combined with a forearm brace, topical NSAIDs, and ergonomic guidance for work or sport.
+The medical acupuncturist coordinates the therapeutic plan, ensuring interventions are complementary and load progression is safe.

 Lateral epicondylitis is a self-limited condition — 80-90% of patients improve with conservative treatment within 12 months.
 Complete recovery is possible but requires patience and adherence to the exercise program for at least 3 months.
-The recurrence rate is 8-15%, especially when occupational factors are not modified.
-Workplace ergonomic adjustments, correct sports technique, and maintenance of strengthening exercises are the best long-term preventive strategies.
+The recurrence rate is 8-15%, especially when occupational factors go unaddressed.
+Workplace ergonomic adjustments, correct sports technique, and ongoing strengthening exercises are the best long-term preventive strategies.